kimmyhoang/kimmyhoang/README.md

 #### Funny seeing you here!
 🤖 I'm a mechatronics engineering student at the University of Waterloo

-🍁 Seeking Fall 2024 internships
+☀️ Seeking Summer 2025 internships

-🍊 Currently a Data Science intern at Tangerine (Subsidiary of Scotiabank)
+🍊 Currently a Data Sciencist intern at Scotiabank

 :envelope: Reach me at k32hoang@uwaterloo.ca